sollangel/blog/Interview with Brian McKenna about Roy, Purescript, Haskell, Idris and dependent types.md

 >Roy is probably the most similar language on the list, and was a
 >large influence on the development of PureScript.

+I stopped working on Roy once PureScript got around equal in
+functionality.
+PureScript’s implementation means it’s a lot easier to
+work on and has much fewer bugs.

+Originally the PureScript FFI started off being very different (i.e.
+it used inline JS instead of an externs file) but recently changed to
+being similar to the original design Roy had.
+That was probably the
+biggest difference the projects had.

+**You implemented the lexer and the parser.
+Did you do so to learn/play or because you thought that the available tools were not good enough?**

+I implemented a whitespace sensitive lexer which was passed into the
+Jison parser generator.
+It was the same approach which CoffeeScript
+took.

+A custom lexer was necessary because the [Jison](https://medium.com/this-is-not-a-monad-tutorial/interview-with-brian-mckenna-about-roy-purescript-haskell-idris-and-dependent-types-63bb1289ea3d) lexer generator was not
+capable of stateful scanning of whitespace.

+I prefer working with parser combinators such as Parsec and Trifecta.
+They’re easier to work with and allow you to write reusable
+abstractions.

+**Why did you use a whitespace sensitive grammar a la Python/Haskell in Roy?**

+Just to look like Haskell.
+I hate thinking about syntax — I copy
+things as much as I can.
+I’m also annoyed that we’re still writing
+programs using text.
+They’re trees, not lists of characters!

+**Why is it useful to have monadic sugar in a language that has unrestricted side effects?**

+Roy was not designed to allow side-effects, but you could do anything
+with the FFI and so it was possible.

+Scala has (pretty limited) monadic sugar and also unrestricted
+side-effects.
+People use monadic sugar for things as straight-forward
+as Option: